7ayden/CarND-Vehicle-Detection-P5-Solution/README.md

 I optimized my classifier as described in "3.
 Describe how (and identify where in your code) you trained a classifier..." above.

-As an example of the performance of different window sizes, here is a test image showing car regions identified by the 64x64 sliding windows.
+As an example of the performance of different window sizes, here is a test image showing car regions identified by the 64x64 sliding windows:

 ![Car regions identified by 64x64 windows][cars64]